HaozheTian/Sequential-Matched-Filter/README.md

 > *Machine Intelligence Research*
 > [[arXiv]](https://arxiv.org/abs/2508.21652)

 SMF is a lightweight, interpretable ECG R-peak detector that uses matched filters (MFs) to iteratively refine signals.
+SMF bridges classical signal processing and reinforcement learning, offering an interpretable alternative to black-box deep models for ECG analysis.
+You can run a quick, cloud-based trial of SMF on [Code Ocean](https://codeocean.com/capsule/6469437/tree/v1).

 ---